Group Project

 • Project Description

-• What was the research question that you studied?
+• What is the research question that you studied?

 • Background and Motivation